doflink/doflink.github.io/talks.md

 - **Confidential Computing Summit, San Francisco, USA, June 2023** <br>
 _An Introduction to Huawei Qingtian Enclaves_

+- **New Software Abstractions for Hardware-security Technology Workshop, Ascona, Switzerland, Oct 2023** <br>
+_An Introduction to Huawei Qingtian Enclaves_

 - **Workshop on Systems Challenges in Reliable and Secure Federated Learning, Co-located with ACM SOSP 2021** <br>
 _Multi-stakeholder state of Machine Learning_ (<em><a class="tosu">Keynote Speaker</a>)